gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 As of GitLab 11.0, these settings are configured through the Mattermost **System Console** by a user logged into Mattermost as a System Administrator.
-On  the **Notifications** > **Email** tab of the **System Console**, you can enter the SMTP credentials given by your SMTP provider.
+On  the **Notifications** > **Email** tab of the **System Console**, you can enter the SMTP credentials given by your SMTP provider or `127.0.0.1` and port `25` to use `sendmail`.
 More information on the specific settings that are needed is available in the [Mattermost documentation](https://docs.mattermost.com/install/smtp-email-setup.html).

 These settings can also be configured in `/var/opt/gitlab/mattermost/config.json`.